Coleman Legal LLP Logo

 Typical eye injuries

-The term eye injury encompasses not only injuries to the eyeball itself but also damage to the area surrounding the eye, including the eye socket, tissue, and ligaments.
+The term eye injury encompasses injuries to the eyeball itself and damage to the area surrounding the eye, including the eye socket, tissue, and ligaments.

 Typical eye injuries